Teals53/hayday-bot/README.md

 A: The bot operates externally and doesn't modify game files, but automation may violate ToS.
 Use at your own risk.

 **Q: Can I use this on mobile?**
-A: No, this bot is designed specifically for Android emulators.
+A: No, this bot is designed specifically for MEmu on PC.

 **Q: Why does my bot click in wrong places?**
-A: Make sure your screen resolution is exactly 640x480.
+A: Make sure your screen resolution is exactly 640x480 120 DPI.
 Different resolutions will cause coordinate misalignment.

-**Q: Can I run multiple bots for different accounts?**
+**Q: Can I run multiple multi cycles for different accounts?**
-A: Yes, but you'll need separate device connections or multiple emulator instances.
+A: Yes, but you'll need separate device connections like multiple emulator instances.

-**Q: How do I add new templates?**
+**Q: How do I edit the templates?**
-A: Use the Template Manager tab to add custom templates, or manually add image files to the appropriate templates subfolder.
+A: Use the Template Manager tab to edit templates, or manually add image files to the appropriate templates subfolder.

 **Q: The bot is too fast/slow, can I adjust speed?**
 A: Yes, use the Farm Config tab to adjust timing intervals between actions.

 ## 🛠️ Advanced Configuration

-### Custom Templates
-1. Take screenshots of game elements at 640x480 resolution
-2. Crop to show only the element you want to detect
-3. Save as PNG or JPG in appropriate templates subfolder
-4. Test recognition using Template Manager tab

 ### Fine-tuning Detection
 - Adjust detection thresholds in configuration files
-- Modify color detection ranges for different lighting
 - Customize field detection areas for better accuracy

 ## 📞 Support